-When feasible, the County will offer work-out-of-class assignments to interested permanent workers who meet the minimum qualifications of the position prior to offering such assignments to extra-help workers.
-If offered, it is the worker’s responsibility to inform management of their interest in work-out-of-class assignments.
+When feasible, the County will offer work-out-of-class assignments to interested permanent employees who meet the minimum qualifications of the position prior to offering such assignments to extra-help employees.
+If offered, it is the employee’s responsibility to inform management of their interest in work-out-of-class assignments.
 Departments will solicit interest in such assignments via bulletin board posting, internal memo, and/or email within the department or division as the department deems appropriate.
-The intent of this section is to provide additional career development opportunities to permanent County workers when such assignments do not cause unreasonable disruptions to the work environment or work production.
+The intent of this section is to provide additional career development opportunities to permanent County employees when such assignments do not cause unreasonable disruptions to the work environment or work production.

-When feasible, the County will offer to rotate interested workers in previously identified long-term (more than 20 days) work-out-of-class assignments, and the County will notify the Union when this occurs.
-The intent of this section is to provide additional career development opportunities to permanent County workers when such assignments do not cause unreasonable disruptions to work environment or work production.
+When feasible, the County will offer to rotate interested employees in previously identified long-term (more than 20 days) work-out-of-class assignments, and the County will notify the Union when this occurs.
+The intent of this section is to provide additional career development opportunities to permanent County employees when such assignments do not cause unreasonable disruptions to work environment or work production.

 - The assignment is caused by the temporary or permanent absence of the incumbent, or the assignment is caused by a special project or need;

-- The temporary assignment to work-out-of-class which extends beyond 20 working days be approved by the Human Resources Director, a copy of the approval form to be given to the worker; and
+- The temporary assignment to work-out-of-class which extends beyond 20 working days be approved by the Human Resources Director, a copy of the approval form to be given to the employee; and

 The employer shall not schedule work-out-of-classification assignments in a manner so as to purposely avoid paying work-out-of-class pay as described in this Section.

 Employees in work-out-of-classification assignments shall be advanced to the next higher step in the salary schedule (for the higher classification) after the completion of 2080 hours of satisfactory service in each of the salary steps for the higher classification, and upon recommendation of the appointing authority.